kedarvijaykulkarni/js-playground/README.md

-# LinkedIn Bot by MantiumAI
+# LinkedIn Bot with Ollama
 Examples created with MantiumAI JavaScript client library for the integration with LinkedIn platforms.
 ## Prerequisites